 Above all, you must pray for the whole people: that is, for the whole body, for every part of your mother the Church, whose distinguishing feature is mutual love.
 If you ask for something for yourself then you will be praying for yourself only – and you must remember that more grace comes to one who prays for others than to any ordinary sinner.
 If each person prays for all people, then all people are effectively praying for each.

 In conclusion, if you ask for something for yourself alone, you will be the only one asking for it; but if you ask for benefits for all, all in their turn will be asking for them for you.
 For you are in fact one of the “all.”
 Thus it is a great reward, as each person’s prayers acquire the weight of the prayers of everyone.
 There is nothing presumptuous about thinking like this: on the contrary, it is a sign of greater humility and more abundant fruitfulness.

 St. Ambrose was the bishop of Milan, Italy who baptized St. Augustine in the second half of the 4th century AD.
 This excerpt on prayer from his treatise On Cain and Abel (Lib.
 1,9,34-39 CSEL 32, 369.
 371-372) urges us to pray for the whole body of Christ, asking for others not just for ourselves.
-It is used in the Roman Catholic Office of Readings on Monday of the 27th week in ordinary time.
-It highlights the value of engaging the prayer of the whole body of Christ, the Church, rather than simply praying by yourself for yourself.
+It is used in the Roman Office of Readings on Monday of the 27th week in ordinary time.
+The accompanying biblical reading is advice on prayer from 1 Timothy 2:1-15.

 For more on Prayer, see the PRAYER SECTION of the Crossroads Initiative Library.